Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 \item {\it reactor antineutrinos.} Nuclear powerplants are a copious source of electron antineutrinos of energies up to $\sim 14 $ MeV.
 This reactor flux acquires a muon and tau component on the way to a detector due to oscillations \cite{Araki:2004mb}.
 Very important as a signal for oscillation tests, the reactor antineutrino flux is a serious obstacle to the study of diffuse antineutrinos from \sne.
 For example, at the Kamioka site the reactor flux is as high as $\sim 10^2 ~{\rm cm^{-2} s^{-1} MeV^{-1}}$ at 8 MeV, and dominates over the \df\ below $\sim 12$ MeV (fig. \ref{allbackgrounds}).
 The lower reactor flux in less nuclearized areas would allow a slightly larger energy window for the \df, down to 9 MeV for Homestake (where the reactor flux is lower by a factor of $\sim 30$ compared to Kamioka) and even to 8.2 MeV for a detector in New Zealand (table \ref{windows}).
 Even in the best case, however, the reactor flux obscures the peak of the \df.

 \item {\it geoneutrinos.} Even in the ideal scenario of complete absence of reactors, there is still another low energy background: a flux of $\barnue$ from the natural radioactivity of the Earth.
 These geoneutrinos have been seen by KamLAND \cite{Araki:2005qa} and Borexino \cite{Bellini:2010hy}, and -- according to calculations \cite{Krauss:1983zn} -- they should dominate over the \df\ below $3.26$ MeV, where the spectrum of $\barnue$ from $^{214}Bi$ ends.
-This is sufficiently low to expose the peak of the \df\ at 5-7 MeV; however this is a highly speculative scenario and is presented here only as motivation for minimizing the reactor flux.
+This energy is sufficiently low to expose the peak of the \df\ at 5-7 MeV; however the possibility to reach such lower threshold is highly speculative, and is presented here only as motivation for minimizing the reactor flux.

 \item {\it atmospheric neutrinos.} Collisions of cosmic rays with the Earth's atmosphere generate a shower of $\nue,\barnue,\numu,\barnumu$ (and $\nutau,\barnutau$ via oscillations) that appears in \n\ detectors primarily in the energy window $0.1 - 10^3$ GeV.
 Still, a low energy tail of this atmospheric flux extends down to few MeV.
 The spectrum of $\nue$s and $\barnue$s in this tail \cite{Battistoni:2005pd} is shown in fig. \ref{allbackgrounds}.
 Oscillation effects have not been taken into account, since they are at the level of 5-10\% at these energies \cite{Peres:2009xe}.
 The figure shows that typically the atmospheric flux exceeds the \df\ above $\sim 30$ MeV or so depending on the intensity and spectrum of the \df.
 It should also be noticed that the atmospheric \n\ flux is location-dependent due to the dependence of the cosmic ray flux on the latitude, and increases as one moves towards the magnetic poles of our planet.
 For example, the atmospheric flux is about $\sim 1.5$ times higher at Homestake than at Kamioka \cite{Wurm:2007cy}, resulting in a smaller energy window for the \df.
 This appears in fig. \ref{allbackgrounds} and in Table \ref{windows} \cite{Wurm:2007cy}, which gives the energy windows for $\barnue$ detection in different locations.